BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 The keys to the matchup are:

-- develop mana without overexposing yourself to Oath;
 - figure out when you have to force a combo piece before your mana gets destroyed;
-- respect Sphere of Resistance;
-- don't underestimate Rishadan Port;
 - use discard to open windows, not just to trade resources;
-- against GW, respect Swords and removal for Survival;
 - against RG, exploit the fact that their interaction is less effective against a same-turn combo;
-- post-board, bring in artifact/enchantment answers and Swords for Terravore;
+- post-board, bring in artifact and enchantment answers.
-- carefully evaluate Eladamri's Vineyard;
-- recognize the hybrid versions with Meddling Mage or Quiet Speculation.

 In short: against Ponza you aren't just playing against land destruction.
 You're playing against a deck that tries to keep you off your mana, and then punishes you for every creature or permanent you try to use to recover it.